Promoting your story

 - Ensure sharing is filled out correctly, if you want to have social share buttons in your story.

 - Think about how readers will find the story in the future?
 Is there a clear path to connect with your story again – particularly if it should have a long shelf-life.

 - Think of creative ways to share on social media, and apply a strategy that considers the network, timing and content e.g. tweets with media, emotive or directional wording.
-Check The Craft for more tips on this.
+Check out these Craft posts for more tips: